hyperledger/indy-hipe/text/dkms/dkms-v4.md

 At a high level, DKMS architecture consists of three logical layers:

-1. **The DID layer** is the foundational layer consisting of DIDs registered and resolved via distributed ledgers.
+1. **The DID layer** is the foundational layer consisting of DIDs registered and resolved via distributed ledgers and/or decentralized protocols.

 2. **The cloud layer** consists of server-side agents and wallets that provide a means of communicating and mediating between the DID layer and the edge layer.
 This layer enables encrypted peer-to-peer communications for exchange and verification of DIDs, public keys, and verifiable credentials.